Progressive jackpots in Caribbean Poker

 Although progressive jackpots are a rarity in Caribbean poker, there are a couple of games that provide players with the opportunity of winning considerable amounts.

-Some players are so surprised when they actually win the jackpot, that assume it is only a mistake, until the customer support calls them to confirm the price.
-Those who choose to pay the one dollar side bet qualify for a string of fixed payouts that start that $75 for a flush, $100 for a full house and $500 for four of a kind.
+Some players are so surprised when they actually win the jackpot, that assume it is only a mistake until customer support calls them to confirm the price.
+Those who choose to pay the one-dollar side bets to qualify for a string of fixed payouts that start that $75 for a flush, $100 for a full house and $500 for four of a kind.
 Things become interesting when players hit a straight flush, which awards them with 10% of the jackpot, while the Royal flush triggers the release of the full amount.
 Given the fact that standard payouts depend exclusively on the amount wagered, these opportunities are too good to be missed.

 Microgaming invites players to put their luck to the test and compete with the dealer in an exciting type of Caribbean poker stud, called Cyberstud Poker.
 Instead of competing against other players, your opponent is the house and the goal is to come up with a stronger hand to win the pot.
 Just like any other version of Caribbean poker stud, this one is played with an ante which is placed before the dealer receives his card.
 The player is expected to make a decision based on the dealer's upside card and his own hand, and either continue with a bet or fold his hand.